wintersoldie/TatvaCare_Appointment_Management/README.md

 ✅ Deploy using Azure Web App or cloud hosting

-🧾 Submission Format (As per Assignment)
-✅ Include both backend and frontend folders in the repo ✅ Include this README.md with setup steps and assumptions ✅ Submit the GitHub repository link

 👨‍💻 Author
 Shreyash Raghubanshi
 📧 [soldierwinter013@gmail.com]
-💼 LinkedIn
-🐙 GitHub

 Developed as part of the TatvaCare Full-Stack Assignment — demonstrating secure APIs, clean Angular architecture, and thoughtful UI/UX design.